ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `LOG_FILE_PATH`: The path (relative / absolute) to save log files, if output is file or both.

-`LOG_FILE_ROTATEEVERYMEGABYTES`: The maximum size, im megabytes, that log file can grow to.
+`LOG_FILE_ROTATEEVERYBYTES`: The maximum size, in bytes, that log file can grow to.

 `LOG_FILE_KEEPFILES`: The maximum number of log file backups to keep.